TrendingTechnology/react-onboard/README.md

 ## Usage

+Try it out on [CodeSandbox](https://codesandbox.io/s/vigilant-hill-2913t?file=/src/App.tsx).

-Below is a full-fledged case using [react-toastify](https://github.com/fkhadra/react-toastify) for notifications and [material-ui](https://github.com/mui-org/material-ui) for component highlights.
-See this same example interactively on [CodeSandbox](https://codesandbox.io/s/vigilant-hill-2913t?file=/src/App.tsx).
+Below is a simple example using [react-toastify](https://github.com/fkhadra/react-toastify) for notifications and [material-ui](https://github.com/mui-org/material-ui) for component highlights.

 ```tsx
 import React from 'react'